bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

 If you don't cache, writing becomes MUCH faster - you never transport values from the root to any branches' cache.
 The cost for that is every _get_ (read) becomes a loop through the data.
 If the data is distributed eqsully along all branches it will be `On/2`, with n being the numver of branches.
 If most of the data is in the root it will be nearly `On`.

 You can manually cache at any point by calling `myTree.top?.cache = myTree.top?.mergedData()`.
-You can even clear out all branches by calling
+You can even clearData out all branches by calling
 ```
 const data = myTree.top?.mergedData() || new Map();
 myTree,root.prune();